 Chris built his career at BC Hydro, starting as an engineer-in-training fresh out of university in 1990.
-During his 29-year career, Chris has held positions throughout the organization and across the province, including roles working with customers, leading operations, overseeing capital projects, and working at BC Hydro’s trading subsidiary.
+During his more than 30-year career, Chris has held positions throughout the organization and across the province, including roles working with customers, leading operations, overseeing capital projects, and working at BC Hydro’s trading subsidiary.
 He has been a member of BC Hydro’s Executive Team since 2007, and was appointed Deputy Chief Executive Officer in 2015.

 Chris is a Professional Engineer and holds a Master’s degree in Business Administration.
 Chris lives in Vancouver with his wife and three children, where he is active in his local community.

 BC Hydro is the largest provincial Crown corporation in BC and generates and provides clean, reliable and affordable electricity safely to 95% of the population, or 4 million people.

 As a Crown corporation owned by the people of British Columbia, we want our workforce to reflect the diversity of our province.
 We do so many things incredibly well here at BC Hydro, but recognize there is always room for improvement.

 Ultimately, we want to learn from others in the hopes of making our workplace an even stronger, better place to come to work to every day.